 Background and Intent: Programs and Sponsoring Institutions are encouraged to review materials in order to create systems for identification of burnout, depression, and substance use disorder.
-Materials and more information are available on the Physician Well-being section of the ACGME website (http://www.acgme.org/What-We-Do/Initiatives/Physician-Well-Being).
+Materials and more information are available in Learn at ACGME (https://dl.acgme.org/pages/well-being-tools-resources).